What does a Systems Technician do?

 Systems Technician Job Description Sample

 We are seeking a skilled Systems Technician to join our IT team.
-The ideal candidate will be responsible for maintaining and troubleshooting our computer systems, ensuring optimal performance and security.
-This role requires a proactive approach to problem-solving and a commitment to continuous learning.
+The ideal candidate will be responsible for maintaining and troubleshooting our computer systems, networks, and related hardware.
+This role requires a proactive approach to problem-solving and a commitment to ensuring the smooth operation of our technological infrastructure.

 Responsibilities:

-- Install, configure, and maintain computer systems, networks, and related hardware and software.
+- Install, configure, and maintain computer systems, networks, and related hardware.

-- Provide technical support to end-users, assisting with software installation, configuration, and troubleshooting.
+- Provide technical support to end-users, including troubleshooting and resolving hardware and software issues.

 Qualifications